NonagonGoron/Tornekos-Great-Adventure-SFC-with-Remaster-Script/README.txt

                           //////////PATCHING INSTRUCTIONS//////////
-There are two versions of the patch.
-Dragon Quest, and Dragon Warrior.
+There are two versions of the patch: Dragon Quest, and Dragon Warrior.
 The Dragon Quest patch is standard and most of the notes below apply to it; it uses the Remaster's script and terminology, enemy names, item names, characters, etc. and also features that signature British English usage Dragon Quest goes for.